Eduardo Opazo Letelier

 Eduardo Opazo Letelier (Talca, July 20, 1865 - Santiago, October 26, 1925) was a Chilean lawyer, senator and deputy.

 Family

-Son of Ursicinio Opazo Silva and Margarita Letelier Silva.
+He was the son of Ursicinio Opazo Silva and Margarita Letelier Silva.
 He is brother of Pedro Opaso Letelier and uncle of Pedro Opaso Cousiño.
-He is the eldest of ten siblings who were Margarita, Virginia, María Luisa, Julio, Nicolás Ursicinio, Pedro, Víctor and Miguel.
+He was the eldest of ten siblings who were Margarita, Virginia, María Luisa, Julio, Nicolás Ursicinio, Pedro, Víctor and Miguel.

 Deputy

 Liberal Party activist.
 Elected Deputy for Curepto and Lontué for three consecutive terms (1915-1924).
 He was a member of the Legislation and Justice Commission and the Treasury Commission.

 Senator

 His last term was not completed, he left in 1922 to take a seat in the Senate, replacing Jorge Errázuriz Tagle, representative of Colchagua, who had died in June 1922.
 In the Senate, he was a member of the Conservative Commission, the Treasury and Municipal Loans Commission.